backmesh/backmesh/CONTRIBUTING.md

 ## Versioned Routes

 - `/v1/proxy` uses the user's JWT authentication and should only call KV to stay performant
+- `/v1/crud/proxy` called by the dashboard and uses Backmesh Firebase Auth JWT authentication
-- `/v1/crud` called by the dashboard and uses Backmesh Firebase Auth JWT authentication
+- `/v1/crud/stripe` called by the dashboard and uses Backmesh Firebase Auth JWT authentication

 ### HTTP methods